drewgates/models3d/README.md

 # models3d

 ## Introduction
-models3d is created as a simple, responsive site for listing the names of STL files in a directory, and rendering them in a preview window as they are selected.
+models3d is a simple, responsive site for listing the names of STL files in a directory, and rendering them in a preview window as they are selected.

 This site should work on any web server with PHP support, though it's possible that authentiation may not function properly.